chell-dev/Samsara/README.md

+# Samsara

-Samsara is a free, open-source Minecraft 1.12.2 Forge mod for anarchy servers
+Samsara is a free, open-source Minecraft 1.12.2 Forge mod for anarchy servers.

+Join the [Discord server](https://discord.gg/eG4YWkRe) if you want

 # Usage
 THE CLIENT IS NOT READY TO BE USED YET but if you wanna try it go ahead